Push tokens through stream keys

 What is live streaming with tokens

-Live streaming with tokens allows you to give your streamers some security in their RTMP/SRT/WebRTC push url while at the same time allowing for a more user friendly stream name for viewers/channels.
-The default for RTMP is that the stream name returns in the push url.
-While handy this does open it up for people to "hijack" the stream as the push url is easily guessed.
+Live streaming with tokens allows you to provide streamers with security in their RTMP/SRT/WebRTC push URL, while also offering a more user-friendly stream name for viewers and channels.
+By default, RTMP exposes the stream name in the push URL.
+While convenient, this can make it easy for others to "hijack" the stream if the URL is guessed.

-Using tokens allows you to use complicated stream keys to push, while keeping the stream name within MistServer easy to use & user friendly.
-With MistServer 3.7 you can now use the stream keys feature to do this from a simple interface.
+Using tokens allows you to push with complex stream keys while keeping the stream name within MistServer simple and user-friendly.
+Starting with MistServer 3.7, the stream keys feature enables this functionality through a straightforward interface.

 Requirements